orangeadam3/terra121/README.md

 Upon creation, You will spawn near or on (0,0,0) (a.k.a.
 0°N, 0°E or [Null Island](https://www.youtube.com/watch?v=bjvIpI-1w84)), This region is placeholder, meant to be a type of testing zone and also to not spawn under the ocean.
 You would need to [teleport away to see somewhere meaningful](COOL_LOCATIONS.md).

 ### Using you own coordinates/calculating your own coordinates
-The block coordinates in Minecraft are calcuated by (X, Y, Z).
+The block coordinates in Minecraft are calculated by (X, Y, Z).
 This mod will convert these values to coordinates on a world projection:
 - X values are *(longitude × 10^5)*

 - Y values is *the elevation in meters above the sea level*